Boundary Wall

 Proposed solution

-PAYE Stonework are undertaking repairs to the wall in collaboration with SKK Design with Haringey Council.
+PAYE Stonework undertook repairs to the wall in collaboration with SKK Design with Haringey Council.

-The aim of the repairs is the preservation of a fascinating fragment of Bruce Castle's history and to look after this Grade II listed heritage asset and to ensure it is not heritage at risk.
+The repairs to the wall have ensured the preservation of a fascinating fragment of Bruce Castle's history and a Grade II listed heritage asset.